anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 - **The Basic Landscaping**

-The initial analysis details we records where we understand whether a particular field qualifies for Time Series check or not.
+The initial analysis details where we understand whether a particular field qualifies for Time Series check or not.

 ![](https://raw.githubusercontent.com/anovos/anovos-docs/main/docs/assets/html-reports/time-series-2.png)

 - **Time Stamp Data Diagnosis**

-The landscaping & diagnosis work done on the fields which have been auto-detected as time series.
+The landscaping & diagnosis work done on the fields which have been auto-detected as time series features.
 Different statistics are taken out pertaining to the association of devices for `id_date` & `date_id` pair combination as specified.
 Additionally, vital stats are also produced.

 ![](https://raw.githubusercontent.com/anovos/anovos-docs/main/docs/assets/html-reports/time-series-3.png)
 ![](https://raw.githubusercontent.com/anovos/anovos-docs/main/docs/assets/html-reports/time-series-4.png)